detail-novelist/novelist-triton-server/README.md

 docker commit ${SERVER_CONTAINER_NAME} ${SERVER_DOCKER_IMAGE}
 docker rm ${SERVER_CONTAINER_NAME}
 ```
 Now you have a new custom server image containing Triton Inference Server, FasterTransformer backend, and KoGPT model weights.
-You can upload it to hub and run without additional files.
+You can upload it to hub and run without additional files anytime.